Why GFRP (Fibreglass) is the Future of Sustainable Construction

 Editor’s Note: This post, originally published on June 25, 2020, has been thoroughly revised and updated to ensure accuracy and comprehensiveness.

 Is your construction project prepared for the future?
 Innovation is the key to sustainability and longevity in the ever-evolving construction world.
 One such innovation making waves in the industry is Glass Fibre Reinforced Polymer (GFRP).
-GFRP might cost slightly more than the usual steel reinforcement because of the differences in the manufacture and use of the two types of reinforcement, GFRP has numerous advantages that make it a worthwhile investment in the long run.
+GFRP may cost slightly more than traditional steel reinforcement due to differences in manufacturing and application, but its numerous advantages make it a worthwhile long-term investment.

 What is GFRP?